writerthethinker1/testing-blog/_posts/2020/Jan/2020-01-17-Memory-Enhancer.md

     ---

 That's it for some memory enhancing tips.
 The writer hopes they are of some value in utilization to the reader.
-Until the next writing!
+Until the next writing! <i class="fas fa-meteor"></i>

 (づ｡◕‿‿◕｡)づ